waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 3. Interact with the Kabutops Fossil at (3, 7) on 1F.

 ### Consolidated Failed Hypotheses
-- Leading with a resurrected Aerodactyl and speaking to the Gambler at (2, 5) changes his dialogue to "magnificent fossil!". **Outcome:** This confirms a special interaction, but it does not move the blocking scientist at (13, 5).
+- Leading with various Pokémon (resurrected Aerodactyl, non-fossil SPARKY) and speaking to the Gambler at (2, 5) changes his dialogue but does not move the blocking scientist.
-- Solving the full puzzle sequence (Old Man -> 2F Scientist -> Kabutops Fossil) does not move the blocking scientist.
+- Completing the full puzzle sequence (Old Man -> 2F Scientist -> Kabutops Fossil) does not move the blocking scientist.
-- Interacting with the Aerodactyl/Kabutops fossils in various orders, with different lead Pokémon, or in combination with speaking to NPCs does not move the scientist.
+- Interacting with fossils in various orders or with different lead Pokémon has no effect.
-- Using key items like the Coin Case on NPCs has no effect.
+- Using key items (Coin Case) or consumable items (REVIVE) on NPCs or exhibits has no effect.
-- Completing external events (all Gym Leader rematches, speaking to all Pewter City NPCs) has no effect on the puzzle.
+- Completing external events (all Gym Leader rematches, speaking to all Pewter City NPCs) has no effect.
-- Interacting with the Pikachu at (10, 5) while having a Pokémon with Surf in the party has no effect. **Outcome:** The Pikachu briefly disappeared and reappeared, but the interaction failed to produce dialogue and the blocking scientist remains.
+- Interacting with the follower Pikachu near the fossils has no effect.
-- Using a REVIVE item on the fossil displays has no effect; it just opens the standard party menu.
-- Speaking to the Gambler at (2, 5) with a non-fossil Pokémon (SPARKY) in the lead results in the same "magnificent fossil!" dialogue, having no effect on the puzzle.
-- Hunting for Meowth on Route 7 to learn 'Pay Day'. **Outcome:** After an extensive search (over 100 encounters), no Meowth was found.
-Concluded that Meowth is either not on this route or is prohibitively rare.
-This invalidates the current approach to test the 'Pay Day' hypothesis.
+- Hunting for Meowth on Route 7 to learn 'Pay Day' was unsuccessful; Meowth appears to be absent or extremely rare.
-- Using the move 'Dig' on the fossil exhibits. **Outcome:** Professor Oak's dialogue prevents the move from being used, stating "This isn't the time to use that!".
-This hypothesis is invalid.
+- Using the move 'Dig' on the fossil exhibits is prevented by Professor Oak's dialogue.

 # II.
 Key Discoveries & Lessons Learned
 - **Confirmation Bias (CRITICAL):** I exhibited strong confirmation bias by assuming my `automated_path_navigator` was broken when it failed in Pewter City.
 I repeatedly fed it incorrect starting coordinates based on a hallucinated position instead of trusting the Game State Information.
 The tool was correctly reporting an unreachable map partition. **Lesson Reinforced:** I MUST trust my tool outputs as the default assumption and always verify my own position and assumptions against the game state before debugging a tool.